TheBoyMoe/Sinatra-Good-Reads-Clone/README.md

  * MCV design pattern
  * OOP design in Ruby
  * Sessions and Cookies
- * Restful routes & 7 basic REST actions
+ * Restful routes, CRUD & 7 basic REST actions
  * Controllers in Sinatra
- * User authentication in Sinatra
+ * User authentication in Sinatra using sessions (possibly add 3rd party auth at a later date)